-A powerfully empathetic and impeccably researched look at abortion clinic escorting, which Rebecca Traister (the New York Times bestselling author of Good and Mad) calls “one of the most undercovered and crucial, life-saving, rigorous forms of activism out there.”
+A powerfully empathetic and impeccably researched look at abortion clinic escorting, which Rebecca Traister (New York Times bestselling author of Good and Mad) calls “one of the most under-covered and crucial, lifesaving, rigorous forms of activism out there.”

-Abortion has been legal for nearly 50 years in the United States, but the threat to its existence has never been more pressing.
-Throughout years of terrorism and violence, it was clinic escorts— everyday volunteers—who stood up and found a way to protect abortion access when no one else would.
-They have lived, and sometimes died, to make abortion not only practically accessible but fundamentally human.
-Clinic escorts have fought the “abortion wars” on the frontlines, and it is clinic escorts who will win it, by replacing hostility with humanity.
+Abortion has been legal for nearly fifty years in the United States, but with a new conservative majority on the Supreme Court and an emboldened opposition in the street, the threat to its existence has never been more pressing.
+Clinic escorts— everyday volunteers—are prepared to stand up and protect abortion access, as they have for decades, even in the face of terrorism and violence.
+They have lived, and sometimes died, to ensure that abortion remains not only accessible but also a basic human right.
+Clinic escorts have fought the “abortion wars” on the front lines, and it is clinic escorts who will win it, by replacing hostility with humanity.

-Through the stories of volunteers from around the country—including the author’s own personal story as a clinic escort—interviews with clinic staff and patients, and research and input from abortion rights experts, journalist Lauren Rankin’s debut Bodies On the Line makes a clear case for the right to an abortion as a fundamental part of human dignity, and the stakes facing us all if it ends.
-These harrowing stories will both haunt and inspire readers to pick up their own proverbial vest and use the power of empathy to defend this most basic right before it’s too late.
+Collecting the stories of these brave volunteers from around the country—including the author’s own—interviews with clinic staff and patients, and research and input from abortion rights experts, Bodies on the Line makes a clear case for the right to an abortion as a fundamental part of human dignity, and the stakes facing us all if it ends.
+Bodies on the Line is a celebration of the crucial, often unsung heroes of abortion access and an inspiring call to defend this basic health care before it’s too late.